 T-PINS: To pin parts down.

-SANDING BLOCK: For clean up work, final shaping of nose block, and preparing for finishing.
+SANDING BLOCK: For clean up work, final shaping of nose block, and

 PUSH PINS: To pin plan and plastic wrap to building board.